the1lab/1lab/src/Category/Base.lagda.md

 ```
   isEquiv-total : isEquiv (total {P = P} {Q = Q} (λ A p → pathToIso {C = C} p))
   isEquiv-total =
-    isContr→isEquiv (contr (A , λ i → A) λ { (p , q) i → q i , λ j → q (i ∧ j) })
+    isContr→isEquiv (contr (A , λ i → A) isContr-Singleton)
                     iscat
 ```

-Since the total spaces are contractible - `Σ P` by J, `Σ Q` by the assumption that C is a category - then [any map between them is an equivalence](agda://1Lab.Equiv#isContr→isEquiv).
+Since the total spaces are contractible (`Σ P` by `path induction`{.Agda ident=J}, `Σ Q` by the assumption that C is a category) [any map between them is an equivalence](agda://1Lab.Equiv#isContr→isEquiv).
 This implies that we can turn categorical isomorphisms into paths of objects:

 ```
 isCategory→isoToPath : {o h : _} {C : Precategory o h}